GRB 210619B optical afterglow polarization: Introduction

-The exact emission mechanisms, geometry and physical properties of the emission region in GRBs are currently not well understood.
+The exact emission mechanisms, geometry, and physical properties of the emission region in GRBs are currently not well understood.
 Polarimetric observations of GRBs, both in the prompt phase and during the afterglow, can potentially reveal some of their unknown properties.
-Polarization in the prompt phase of the GRBs in the $\gamma$-ray band is expected to arise due to synchrotron radiation \citep[e.g.][]{Granot2003,Waxman2003,Metzger2011}, inverse Compton \citep[e.g.][]{Shaviv1995}, or fragmented fireballs \citep[e.g.][]{Lazzati2009}, and the expected levels of polarization are in the order of several tens of percent, depending on the model, while observations are in aggreement with the predictions (see \cite{Covino2016} for a review).
+Polarization in the prompt phase of the GRBs in the $\gamma$-ray band is expected to arise due to synchrotron radiation \citep[e.g.][]{Granot2003,Waxman2003,Metzger2011}, inverse Compton \citep[e.g.][]{Shaviv1995}, or fragmented fireballs \citep[e.g.][]{Lazzati2009}, and the expected levels of polarization are in the order of several tens of percent, depending on the model, while observations are in agreement with the predictions (see \cite{Covino2016} for a review).
 However, recent results by \cite{Kole2020}, reveal cases where the polarization of the prompt phase in the 50-500 keV energy range can be as low as zero.

 There have been several polarimetric measurements of optical GRB afterglows.
-Most late GRB optical afterglows display polarization degree values of a few percent\citep{Covino2016}.
-However, early time optical afterglows systematically display higher values of polarization (tens of percent), which has been attributed to ordered magnetic fields within the jets, strong enough to not be distorted by the reverse shock \citep{Deng2017}.
+Most late GRB optical afterglows display polarization degree values of a few percent \citep{Covino2016}.
+However, early-time optical afterglows systematically display higher values of polarization (tens of percent), which has been attributed to ordered magnetic fields within the jets, strong enough not to be distorted by the reverse shock \citep{Deng2017}.
+Whether magnetic fields around GRBs are mostly ordered or random can have an observable effect on their polarisation, related mostly to the variations of polarization angle in time \citep{Teboul2021}.

 There are some notable examples of single-epoch optopolarimetric measurements of GRB afterglows.
-For example, \cite{Steele2009} measured the polarization of the early afterglow of GRB~090102 at $10.1\pm1.3$ percent. \cite{Uehara2012} presented a polarization measurement of GRB~091208B, 149–706 seconds after the trigger at the level of $10.4\pm2.5$ percent.
+For example, \cite{Steele2009} measured the polarization of the early afterglow of GRB~090102 at $10.1\pm1.3\%$. \cite{Uehara2012} presented a polarization measurement of GRB~091208B, 149–706 seconds after trigger at the level of $10.4\pm2.5\%$.